 Verify Integrity and Accuracy of Quotes

 All subcontractor quotes must be reviewed for consistency with the scope of work and the specific items included.
+Subcontractors selected must be of demonstrated competence and qualification, and must provide the service, goods or materials as their normal course of business.
 The Site Manager should verify that all subcontractor and vendor quotes are valid at least through the date of issuance of the PO (no expiration date before then), are legible, include all pages, and contain sufficient breakdown, details and specifications as applicable.
 All materials quotes require a breakdown of quantities and unit costs.

 Quotes and attachments must not have any type of confidential disclaimer.
 Per DEP Directive 301, no confidential information may be uploaded to MyFloridaMarketPlace (MFMP).
 If this is the case, the document owner will need to provide a revised document or remove/strike-through/redact the confidential disclaimer and add a very brief statement with a signature that they removed/struck-through/redacted this disclaimer.